-The City of Douglas Housing Authority does not currently have public housing units; however, as mentioned above the Housing Authority of Cochise County administers the Section 8 Housing Choice Voucher program with an allocation of 193 vouchers.
+The City of Douglas does not currently have public housing units; however, as mentioned above the Housing Authority of Cochise County administers the Section 8 Housing Choice Voucher program including the allocation of 193 vouchers from the City of Douglas, which were transferred to HACC on January 1, 2023.
 The HA works with the Continuum of Care, other agencies and providers to fill gaps for emergency assistance, temporary relocation assistance, housing for veterans, and other special circumstances.